Christine-Anderson/away-mission-manager/README.md

 ### User Stories

-As a user, I want to be able to:
+As the Captain, I want to be able to:
 - create a new away mission
 - end an away mission
 - view previous missions in the mission log